bruno-oliveira/techblog/_posts/2022-01-13-Setting-early-career-devs-for-success.md

 As developers, we value technical expertise and formal processes that can be followed to help us reach our goals _but_ we also _need_ the time and space to explore, learn and foster our creativity within the tasks given to us.

 Combining both of these worlds and wrapping it all with good and updated onboarding documentation is almost an art: it's different everywhere, it's opinionated, it depends on the size of the team and the company and it's pretty hard to get right from the get go.
-So, let's look at a list of points that can help streamlining this process, or, at least, guide people into trying out new things:
+So, let's look at a list of points that can help streamlining this process, or, at least, guide people into trying out new things.

-- onboarding docs;
+#### Onboarding documentation

+Having an

 -psychological safety;